-Staff supports the removal of ST-6, a 34-inch Norway maple, as it is a highly invasive species actively being controlled for removal from forests within the County and State.
-Staff supports removal of the three specimen trees requested by the applicant, based on the findings below.
+The removal of ST-6 (a 34-inch Norway maple), as it is a highly invasive species actively being controlled for removal from forests within the County and State, is supported.
+Removal of the three specimen trees requested by the applicant are approved, based on the findings below.